The worst debate strategy for Biden would be “When they go low, you go high”

 What has been somewhat memory-holed about those debates is that Clinton landed a lot of blows when she went on the offense.
 “Donald was very fortunate in his life, and that’s all to his benefit,” Clinton said toward the top of the first debate.
 “He started his business with $14 million, borrowed from his father, and he really believes that the more you help wealthy people, the better off we’ll be and that everything will work out from there.”

-Most people only remember this moment, however, as the warmup for Clinton’s cringey coining of Trump’s fiscal policies as “trumped up, trickle-down” economics.
-Where she went most wrong in the debates, in my estimation, was with canned lines that made people’s eyes roll, and letting a few too many of Trump’s zingers and deflections go unanswered or called out.
+Most people only remember this moment, however, as the warmup for Clinton’s cringey coining of Trump’s proposed fiscal policies as “trumped up, trickle-down” economics.
+Where she went most wrong in the debates, in my estimation, was with canned lines like those that made people’s eyes roll, and letting a few too many of Trump’s zingers and deflections go unanswered or called out.
 Her attacks on his character, though, were solid.

 Judging from Biden’s late attempts to make fetch happen with Scranton versus Park Avenue, he is more in danger of sounding too rehearsed than of going on the attack.
 But if he wants to play it safe to court the undecideds, Biden isn’t going to win over anyone by not being aggressive enough against Donald Effing Trump.